tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-3.md

 ## II.
 Shooting Bullets
 So the player can die by deliberately running into the circles, but can't actually harm the circles without running into them.
-That's not too interesting, Let's get shooting working.
+That's not too interesting, so let's get shooting working.

+### II-A. The `Bullet` class

+- **Add the following to classes.js:**

 ## X. Possible improvements